Enable zone redundancy for Azure Cache for Redis

 Configure your settings for clustering and/or RDB persistence.

-Zone redundancy doesn't support AOF persistence or work with geo-replication currently.
+Zone redundancy doesn't support Append-only File (AOF) persistence with multiple replicas (more than one replica).
+Zone redundancy doesn't work with geo-replication currently.

 It takes a while for the cache to be created.
 You can monitor progress on the Azure Cache for Redis Overview page.
 When Status shows as Running, the cache is ready to use.

 Availability zones can't be changed or enabled after a cache is created.

 Zone Redundancy FAQ

 - Why can't I enable zone redundancy when creating a Premium cache?

 - Why can't I select all three zones during cache create?

 - Can I update my existing Premium cache to use zone redundancy?